postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

 This code uses the `pm` library to run the `test` method.
 The text string will appear in the test output.
 The function inside the test represents an assertion.
 Postman tests can use [Chai Assertion Library BDD](https://www.chaijs.com/api/bdd/) syntax, which provides options to optimize how readable your tests are to you and your collaborators.
-In this case the code uses BDD _chains_ `to.have` to express the assertion.
+In this case, the code uses BDD _chains_ `to.have` to express the assertion.

 This test checks the response code returned by the API.
-If the response code is `200` the test will pass, otherwise it will fail.
+If the response code is `200`, the test will pass, otherwise it will fail.
 Click **Send** and check the **Test Results** output in the response area.

 [![Test output](https://assets.postman.com/postman-docs/example-test-assertion-result.jpg)](https://assets.postman.com/postman-docs/example-test-assertion-result.jpg)

-Try changing the status code in the assertion code and running again to see how both `true` and `false` results appear.
+Try changing the status code in the assertion code and running again to see how test results appear differently when they pass or fail.

 You can structure your test assertions in a variety of ways to suit your logic and preference in terms of how you want the results to output.
 The following code is an alternative way of achieving the same test as the one above using the `expect` syntax: